techidaily/site-win11-tips/source/_posts/mastery-over-windows-automatic-lock-settings.md

 * Disabling Windows sign-in.
 * Disabling sleep mode and screen saver.
-* Editing the[Windows Registry](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) to disable auto-locking.
+* Editing the [Windows Registry](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) to disable auto-locking.

 Now that we know how to do it, let's dive into the steps.